kevingroeger/TS3AudioBot-Client/README.md

 Altough it can be done without, some javascript knowledge is helpful when trying to create a custom version.
 Changing the standard configuration is quite easy.
 Make sure you have [yarn](https://yarnpkg.com/) installed on your system.

-Just clone the git repository delete and use `yarn` to install the required node modules.
+Just clone the git repository and use `yarn` to install the required node modules.

 ### Standard Configuration